 You are in Alleppey in Kerala.
 Home of the well-advertized houseboat.
 You are maybe thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters.
 But you want your experience to be unique.
 You don’t want to be ripped off.
 You don’t want to feel like just another tourist.

 If you’re like me, you won’t want to hand over your hard-earned cash easily.
 You don’t want to follow the crowd.
 You don’t want to be told to wear a bright orange sticker and stand in line with all the other tourists.
-And you certainly don’t want to feel as though you are going to get ripped off and receive a crap experience.
+And you certainly don’t want to feel as though you are going to get ripped off and spend your days moaning about it.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.